A young boy had four pet chickens. He was only seven and a very gentle-hearted Soul, so he was always looking for ways to make his chickens happy.

 Many parents are surprised by how easily their children respond to animals.
 They forget the good times their children may have spent with animals in previous lives and the intuitive communication—Soul to Soul—that often exists between children and animals.

-Reprinted from Animals Are Soul Too!, by Sri Harold Klemp.
+Reprinted from Animals Are Souls Too!, by Sri Harold Klemp.

 A Contemplation Seed